 Except for students enrolled in a program that has a comparable culminating experience and has received approval of the Graduate Council, every candidate for a master's degree must pass a final written or oral examination administered by a committee appointed by the dean of the Graduate School and recommended by the chair of the department or the program coordinator of the program to which the student was admitted.
-The committee must be composed of three members of the graduate faculty (associate or full) in the student's department or graduate program, with one member designated as chair.
+The committee must be composed of three members of the graduate faculty in the student's department or graduate program, all of whom must be associate or full members of the graduate faculty, with one member designated as chair.